-ISBN 9780649243341
+ISBN 9780649176564

-A military genius; life of Anna Ella Carroll, of Maryland, ("the great unrecognized member of Lincoln's cabinet.")
-Compiled from family records and congressional documents by Sarah Ellen Blackwell
+A military genius.
+Life of Anna Ella Carroll, of Maryland, ("the great unrecognized member of Lincoln's cabinet.") by Sarah Ellen Blackwell

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.